 - Durarara!! has a scene where Izumii's father breaks his nose for his room being set on fire, under the belief that he was smoking.
 However, Izumii entirely holds a grudge against Aoba, who set his room on fire just to get back at him for hitting him.
 The reason why Izumii hit Aoba in the first place was that he believes his parents favor and spoil him.

 - Fruits Basket:

 - Tohru forgives Akito for the various atrocities she committed against the Sohma clan, and most of the other Sohmas either forgive her or have moved on to the point where they stopped caring.
 The only one that doesn't forgive her is Rin, but even she feels rotten for not being able to.

 - Kyo attempts this with his father near the end.
 His father regularly blamed him for the suicide of his mother, but it's heavily implied that he was a Domestic Abuser that drove her to do it.
 When Kyo tried to make amends with him, he wouldn't stop hurling insults at him.
 Kyo finally realizes that his father is a lost cause and cuts him from his life.

-- Jojos Bizarre Adventure: George Joestar never gets reprimanded for constantly berating Jonathan and acting oblivious to Dio's bullying towards him.
+- JoJo's Bizarre Adventure: Phantom Blood: George Joestar never gets reprimanded for constantly berating his son Jonathan and acting oblivious to his adoptive brother Dio's bullying towards him.
 Instead, he tells him in his dying words that he acted that way to make Jonathan a better person.
-Though, considering it took place in the 19th Century, it could be Deliberate Values Dissonance.
+Though, considering that they're 19th century English gentry, it could be Deliberate Values Dissonance.